neznajko/web/backend/README.md

 # Mqtt
 The program is in *Mqtt.java* file, it uses the ***eclipce/paho*** library which can be found at *jar/mqtt/* directory.
 It subscribes to everything from **pliant.io**, and if the topic is *pliant.io/internship/2020/backend/a2/input*, calculates the minimum difference and publishes the results to the corresponding output topic.
-As usual to run the program type
+As usual to run the program type:
 ```sh
 make mqtt
 ```